PLF Lawyers

 As mentioned, due diligence in general is an investigative process that involves examining and reviewing various contents and aspects related to a potential deal, such as checking operations and managing and appraising documents related to the target subject.
 Due diligence is important as it helps to identify potential risks that may arise during a transaction process.

-From the seller’s perspective, legal due diligence will help business owners to consider compliance with the legal regulations from the establishment of the business and throughout its operations.
+Legal due diligence will help business owners to consider compliance with the legal regulations from the establishment of the business and throughout its operations.
 In cases where shortcomings are discovered in the operation process, appropriate and timely adjustment plans can be made.
 This ultimately improves the legal documentation of the business, creating advantages when attracting investment and engaging in M&A transactions.

-From the investor’s side of view (the buyer), Legal Due Diligence is the process in which investors and their professional teams collect, research, review, and evaluate information about the target company or a specific entity involved in the M&A transaction.
+Legal Due Diligence is the process in which investors and their professional teams collect, research, review, and evaluate information about the target company or a specific entity involved in the M&A transaction.
 This objective is to identify legal issues that may affect the transaction and potential risks that may occur during and after the execution of the M&A deal.
 This allows the investors to gain a comprehensive understanding of the nature, condition, and risk involved, to make decisions on whether to proceed with the transaction, the method of implementation, the transfer price, any prerequisites conditions, or requirements that the seller must commit to or fulfill when making the deal.

 Legal Due Diligence will include a comprehensive review of legal issues from the establishment of the target company, such as capital contribution, and organizational structure, to legal compliance during its operations, business activities, and more.
 Within the scope of this article, we list some notable contents and aspects that investors should pay attention to, as follows:

-Legal Due Diligence will focus on the appraisal of company incorporation documents, relevant licenses, and business compliance.
 From these documents, information such as the date of establishment, type of enterprise, operation duration, business lines, company headquarters, branches, representative offices, etc., will be evaluated.
 In this aspect of due diligence, the reviewing party will assess the compliance with legal regulations of the target company, by considering whether the target company has obtained the necessary licenses to carry out its business activities.
 Additionally, it also considers the company’s ability to meet the conditions prescribed by law to conduct business activities (tax, labor, fire protection, etc.).

 2.1 For capital and capital structure